Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 NOTE: Role claims are not currently emitted for guest users in a tenant (see issue #2).

-## How To Run The Sample as a MultiTenant App
+## How to build the sample?

+This sample is already registered in a Microsoft tenant as a multi-tenant application.
+Therefore you can run it in two different ways, depending on your business needs:
+- as a MultiTenant app (case 1).
+This requires little changes to the application itself, but there are contraints on the type of user.
+- as a Single Tenant app (case 2).

+For more details about when you want to use a single tenant or a multi-tenant application, see the "configuring multi-tenant applications" paragraph of [Integrating applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications)

+### Prerequisites
 To run this sample you will need:
-- Visual Studio 2013
+- Visual Studio 2013.
+You can also use more recent versions of Visual Studio (we explain below the line of configuration to change)
 - An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
-This sample will not work with a Microsoft account, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.
+In the first case (run as a multi-tenant application), this sample will **not** work with **a Microsoft account**, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.
+You can  use the  [Azure Management Portal](https://manage.windowsazure.com/) to create users, as explained in [Add new users or users with Microsoft accounts to Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-create-users).
+Alternatively you can add a user with the [Azure Portal](https://portal.azure.com).
+In that case be sure to give to a user an email address with the domain of your tenant (for instance user@contoso.onmicrosoft.com) so that this is not a guest MSA account.

 ### Step 1:  Clone or download this repository